Malcak/.dotfiles/README.md

 <details> <summary> Options </summary>

 ```
+  -d, --dry, --dry-mode
+ No real action will be performed.
+Recommended with debug mode.

+  -f, --hard, --hard-mode
+ Removes previous configurations when setting up new ones, and does not make a backup.

+  -D --debug, --debug-mode
+ Display debug messages

   -g, --git, --git-config
  Set the git configurations.

   -z, --zsh
  Set the ZSH configurations.

-  -f, --hard, --hard-mode
- Removes previous configurations when setting up new ones, and does not make a backup.

   -r, --remove, -u, --uninstall
  Removes all selected and installed configurations.

-  --debug
- Display debug messages
 ```

 </details>